-University Police, in coordination with Residence Life and Housing and Food Service, provides annual training to Resident Assistants (RA), and Residence Life Coordinators.

-Topics addressed during this training include:
+University Police and Public Safety in coordination with Residence Life provide annual fire safety training to Resident Assistants (RA) and Residence Life Coordinators Topics addressed during this training include:

 - 1. Fire prevention in the residence hall

-- 2. What to do in the event of a fire
+- What to do in the event of a fire 2.

 - 3. Evacuation planning

-- How to report a fire or other emergency
+- 4. How to report a fire or other emergency

 - How residence hall fire safety systems operate